 The explosive growth of the Internet continues with rapid developments in the World Wide Web.
 The GC department provides in-depth instruction in leading edge software tools and techniques including site layout, database design, copyright and accessibility considerations, and portfolio development.

-Motion Graphics, Animation and Compositing
+Motion Graphics, Multimedia and Digital Video

 The field of motion graphics is becoming more important in advertising, visual effects, online marketing, educational short subjects, and HD video production.